 germantown

 A Community That Cares

 Germantown residents are known for their community involvement.
 Many blocks have block organizations, and neighborhood groups are an important part of community planning.
-August, 1996, marked the beginning of a collaborative effort by neighbors, businesses, and other Germantown institutions to improve the quality of life in the area.
-And Germantown has always been home to a wide variety of humanitarian institutions.
+It has always been home to a wide variety of humanitarian institutions.
+The listings below are far from complete, but they give a sense of residents' commitment to the neighborhood and humanity.

+germantown